AutomationML/AMLEditorPlugin/PlugInDevelopment_V8/README.md

-## Development and deployment of plug-ins for the AutomationML Editor as of version 6.0 up to 6.3
+## Development and deployment of plug-ins for the AutomationML Editor as of version 6.4

 ------

 ### Prerequisites

-- You need AutomationML Editor version 6.0 or higher to use the plug-ins with the editor.
+- You need AutomationML Editor version 6.4 or higher to use the plug-ins with the editor.
 For development and testing the sandbox project is sufficient.
 - You need at least Visual Studio 2019 as your development platform.
 The projects in this repository were created using Visual Studio 2022.
-- Install the .NET 5 SDK
+- Install the .NET 8 SDK

-### What's new for Version 6.0
+### What's new for Version 6.4

-- The example projects are switched to the SDK based **.csproj* format for Visual Studio projects.
+- The Target Framework has changed to .NET 8.
-- The Target Framework has changed to .NET 5.
+- The editor uses the [.NET AssemblyLoadContext](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext?view=net-9.0).
+PlugIns don't need to use the [Microsoft Extensibility Framework (MEF)](https://docs.microsoft.com/en-us/dotnet/framework/mef/) to export the contract implementations.
-- New Resources, provided for AutomationML Editor Plug-In Development are used.
-This includes, for example, the possibility of selecting the light or dark display mode.
+- The content of the NuGet Packages has been adapted to be used by the `AssemblyLoadContext`.

 ### Examples